nilearn/nilearn/nilearn/datasets/description/msdl_atlas.rst

 Notes
 -----
-Result maps of sparse :term:`Dictionary learning` based on resting-state data.
+Result maps of sparse :term:`Dictionary learning` based on :term:`resting-state` data.

 This can be understand as a variant of :term:`ICA` based on the assumption of sparsity rather than independence.